 Car crash injuries range from minor to severe, but even the mildest injuries can disrupt your everyday life.
 It’s important to always go to the doctor for an evaluation if you’ve been in an accident.
 Symptoms can sometimes take hours, days, or weeks to appear.

-Waiting to see or not seeing a doctor after an auto wreck could affect your chances of getting full compensation because your injuries may get worse over too much time—you’ll be in more pain and the recovery time may take longer.
+Waiting to see or not seeing a doctor after an auto wreck could affect your chances of getting full compensation because your injuries may get worse over time—you’ll be in more pain and the recovery time may take longer.
 There could be instances where not going to the doctor could result in chronic pain for the rest of your life.

 The following are common car accident injuries:

 - Traumatic Brain Injury (TBI).
 Injuries to the head and brain can have disastrous effects on a person’s ability to communicate, remember things, and may change their personality to more irritable.
-Severe TBI can limit a person’s use of arms and legs.
+Severe TBI can limit a person’s use of their arms and legs.

 - Spinal Cord Injury.
 These injuries have the potential to be catastrophic—meaning they’ll have permanent consequences.
 Spinal cord injuries can result in paralysis and limited mobility.

-- The sudden stop of a crash can make someone’s neck rapidly jerk back and forth, leaving the person with symptoms like dizziness, headaches, a stiff neck, and more.
+- Whiplash.
+The sudden stop of a crash can make someone’s neck rapidly jerk back and forth, leaving the person with symptoms like dizziness, headaches, a stiff neck, and more.

 - Broken Bones.
 The impact of a vehicle collision can potentially have enough force to shatter bones.